rmoraes92/wcw/README.md

-# wcw
+# wcw - What Can be Watched

-wcw - checks which movies from your watchlist are currently streaming
+checks which movies from your watchlist are currently streaming